-Traditionally, having these conditions, such as Kushner’s cystic acne or Billiot’s port wine-stain birthmark (a discoloration of the skin caused by a vascular anomaly), has been seen, unfortunately, as an invitation for societal stares and comments.
-In a survey on the well-being of acne sufferers by the British Skin Foundation, a charity organization that funds research around skin diseases, it was found that close to half of 878 participants had been verbally abused because of their condition, with 17 percent of participants admitting to self-harming as a result of their skin.
+Traditionally, having these conditions, such as Kushner's cystic acne or Billiot's port wine-stain birthmark (a discoloration of the skin caused by a vascular anomaly), has been seen, unfortunately, as an invitation for societal stares and comments.
+In a survey on the well-being of people with acne by the British Skin Foundation, a charity organization that funds research around skin diseases, it was found that close to half of 878 participants had been verbally abused because of their condition, with 17 percent of participants admitting to self-harming as a result of their skin.

-Dr. Anjali Mahto, consultant dermatologist and British Skin Foundation spokesperson, told Get the Gloss, “As issues with skin are so outwardly visible to others, it is not surprising that those who suffer may also feel embarrassment and psychological distress….
-The preoccupation society and social media have with self-image and their stigmatization of perceived imperfections only creates further pressure.”
+Dr. Anjali Mahto, consultant dermatologist and British Skin Foundation spokesperson, told Get the Gloss, "As issues with skin are so outwardly visible to others, it is not surprising that those who [have them] may also feel embarrassment and psychological distress….
+The preoccupation society and social media have with self-image and their stigmatization of perceived imperfections only creates further pressure."